 The purpose defines the general purpose of the disposition in organized categories (for example, access).
 The purpose links to approval standards or conditions.
 This ensures proper management of the disposition.

 The activity further defines the purpose and provides a greater level of detail.
-The activity defines allowable activities under a purpose, and may have direct links to approval standards or conditions for that activity. (for example, major corridor which is an allowable activity under the purpose of access).
+The activity defines allowable activities under a purpose and may have direct links to approval standards or conditions for that activity.
+(For example, a major corridor which is an allowable activity under the purpose of access).

-These tables are updated periodically based on internal reviews by the department and the agency, in consideration of applicant needs.
+These tables are updated periodically based on internal reviews by the Government and the agency, in consideration of applicant needs.

-If you have an activity or purpose that is not outlined within the PLAR Tables, contact the department or agency to discuss the specifics of your activity or purpose.
+If you have an activity or purpose that is not outlined within the these tables, contact the Government or agency to discuss the specifics of your activity or purpose.
 Once a decision has been made, one of the following may apply:

 - Your activity/purpose will not be permitted and will not be authorized on public lands.

 - Your activity/purpose may be permitted once a new purpose/activity has been created.

 - Your activity/purpose may be an existing purpose/activity no longer available for a new application.
 These activities/purposes may continue on public lands as is (for example, rural school).
 This will be determined during the merit review of your application.